trashbirdecology/luisdva.github.io/_posts/2015-06-06-Ordinal-models.md

 ## #rstats example code

 This code is not very elegant, but it should be fully reproducible as long as you have an internet connection.
 Make sure you install the latest version of all the required packages and please let me know of any serious mistakes or cool data wrangling tips that I could incorporate.
-The full script is here.

 **Downloading and tidying trait data, phylogenetic tree and Red List status**